JoshDoug/Notes/Haskell/Haskell-Lang.md

 * `(1, "String", False)` try running `:type` on this
 * `[("one", 1), ("two", 2), ("three", 3)]` a list of tuples, can be used like an enum?

-Simple dictionary with lookup
+Simple example of a basic dictionary with lookup using a tuple:

-Maybe
+* Create tuple dictionary thing: `let dict = [("one", 1), ("two", 2), ("three", 3)]`
+* Use lookup function to find corresponding value: `lookup "one" dict`, which returns `Just 1`

+Maybe - it may or may not be set?
+It may or may not return a certain type?